-For more, especially if you like keeping tabs on numbers and stats, then use excel spreadsheets to create simple charts for tracking your progress.
+Use Excel spreadsheets to create simple charts for tracking your progress.

-You can also keep tabs on your progress online, using sites like MapMyRun, DailyMile.com, or RunKeeper.
+You can also keep tabs on your progress online using sites like MapMyRun, DailyMile.com, or RunKeeper.

-As a result, instead of running to catch up with the train or bus, try running to or from work.
-Put the commute time to good use.
+Instead of running to catch up with the train or a bus, try running to or from work.
+Put your commute time to good use.
 But whatever you do, make sure you do the following two things:

-Here is my guide to run-commuting.
+Here’s my guide to run-commuting.

-46. Reward Yourself for your Successes
+Reward Yourself for Your Successes